-Software development talent is abundant in Canada: the country accounted for 2.98% of developers in the 2019 Annual Developer Survey, making it the sixth most represented in terms of developer talent globally.
+Software development talent is abundant in Canada: the country accounted for 3.61% of developers in the 2021 Annual Developer Survey, making it the fifth most represented in terms of developer talent globally.
 Beyond access to an exceptional workforce pool, software companies operating in Canada benefit from strong market growth.
-The latest numbers show a 5.9% annual increase in revenues for Canadian software and computer service industries.
+The latest numbers show a 14.2% annual increase in operating revenues for Canadian software and computer service industries.

 Artificial intelligence (AI) in Canada

-With over 800 AI companies and some of the world’s brightest minds in the field, Canada continues to attract global talent and capital.
+With 1,032 AI and machine learning companies and some of the world’s brightest minds in the field, Canada continues to attract global talent and capital.
 As a result, global companies are choosing to locate in AI hubs across the country to get access to the deepest and highest quality pool of AI talent.
 Businesses investing in Canada’s AI ecosystems also benefit from strong government support, low business costs, and access to world-class AI clusters.

 Cybersecurity in Canada

-Canada is now the 6th largest cybersecurity innovation hub in the world by venture capital deals (2016-2019) and has taken key steps to recognize the importance of cybersecurity.
-As part of its new National Cyber Security Strategy, Canada is committing a $80 million investment to support cyber security research and development, commercialization, and skills and talent development.
+According to Pitchbook data, Canada is now the 7th largest cybersecurity innovation hub in the world by venture capital deals (2017-2021) and has taken key steps to recognize the importance of cybersecurity.
+Aligned with the National Cyber Security Strategy, Canada is committing a $80 million investment to support cyber security research and development, commercialization, and skills and talent development.

 Investing in technology in Canada

 Canadian tech talent markets aren’t just on the rise, they’re at the top.
 Toronto, Vancouver, Montreal and Ottawa all rank in CBRE’s top 20 tech talent markets in North America, and for good reason.
 With more than 2.8 million STEM graduates and the world’s highest educated workforce, the depth and quality of Canada’s tech talent pool is undeniable.

 However, in a growing sector short on qualified workers, homegrown talent isn’t always enough.
 That’s why ICT companies operating in Canada can access top talent from around the world through the Global Skills Strategy and bring in highly skilled workforce in as little as two weeks.

 The Scientific Research and Experimental Development (SR&ED) Program provides income-tax credits and refunds for expenditures on eligible R&D activity in Canada.
 Examples include: